ihaveamac/3dsconv/README.md

 ## Usage
 ### Basic use
-On Windows, decrypted ROMs can be dragged on top of `3dsconv.exe` (or `3dsconv.py` if Python is installed).
+On Windows, decrypted ROMs can be dragged on top of `3dsconv.exe`.
 Encrypted ROMs should be decrypted, or have the proper ExHeader XORpads in the same folder.

 ### Advanced options
 ```bash